Since you have to send transactional emails anyway, why not make it an enjoyable and productive experience for you and the customer?

 Spoken demonstrates they know their audience, and helps to make their lives easier.

-All internet users prioritize the security of their inboxes and accounts more than ever before.
+All internet users prioritize the security of their inboxes and accounts more than ever before, and Vimeo recognizes this.

 These emails need to be well-formatted and convince your subscribers that they made the right choice to sign up.